OlinDSA2025/olindsa2025.github.io/in_class/day09.md

 f(3) &= 3,~\text{since 10 would appear at index 3 in the sorted list}
 \end{align*}$$

-With this new definition of sorting in mind, let's think about how many possible function $f$ there are as a function of $n$.
-To determine this, we can imagine that for $f(0)$ there are $n$ possible choices, for $f(1)$ there are $n-1$ possible choices (since we can't repeat what we chose for $f(0)$), for $f(2)$ there are $n-2$ possible etc.  Overall, we have that the number of choices is $n (n-1)(n-2)\ldots 1 = n!$.
+With this new definition of sorting in mind, let's think about how many possible functions $f$ there are as a function of $n$.
+To determine this, we can imagine that for $f(0)$ there are $n$ possible choices, for $f(1)$ there are $n-1$ possible choices (since we can't repeat what we chose for $f(0)$), for $f(2)$ there are $n-2$ possible choices, etc.  Overall, we have that the number of choices is $n (n-1)(n-2)\ldots 1 = n!$.
 If you took Discrete, you might recognize this as the number of ways to permute $n$ items (which should line up intuitively with what we are doing here).

-Now let's think about what happens when we perform some comparison $x_i < x_j$ for the purposes of determining which of the $n!$ permutations will sort our list.
+Now let's think about what happens when we perform some comparison $x_i < x_j$ for the purposes of determining which of the $n!$ functions will sort our list.
 Some proportion will return true to this comparison the others will return false.
 By this logic, if you think of the worst case scenario (which is what we consider when thinking about runtime complexity), at best we are left with half as many possible permutations that we are still considering (as compared to before the comparison).

-Let's say each of our sorting algorithm  perfectly divides the number of possible permutations that are consistent with each comparison it performs.
+Let's say our sorting algorithm perfectly divides the number of possible permutations that are consistent with each comparison it performs.
 We can represent this scenario as a tree where at each level of the tree we perform a comparison to try to eliminate some of the $n!$ possible permutations.
 The number written on the node in the tree represents the number of permutations that are still under consideration after performing a particular comparison.

 <div class="mermaid">
 graph TD